 Permissions are a way of controlling and regulating access to specific system- and device-level functions by software.
 In OneTimePIM’s case, each user is assigned a role that allows them to do certain things within the PIM and blocks other functions.

-Filtering refers to only showing data that meets certain user-defined criteria.
+Filtering refers to only showing data that will meet certain user-defined criteria.
 For example, if you wanted to see all of your clothing store’s red clothing items, you would filter by colour.
-OneTimePIM has a robust filtering system that includes all of the user-created attributes as well as other system level filters like product type or status.
+OneTimePIM has a robust filtering system that includes all of the user-created attributes as well as other system-level filters like product type or status.

 Omnichannel refers to the strategy of seamlessly selling and engaging with customers across all contact channels.
-The customers gets a consistent shopping experience no matter if they are shopping on the website, via social media or in-store.
-It is focused primarily around the customer experience.
+Customers get a consistent shopping experience no matter if they are shopping on the website, via social media or in-store.
+It is focused primarily on the customer experience.